Quantum loop groups for symmetric Cartan matrices: Quantum loop groups

 for all $k_1,\dots,k_p$.
 We will do so by induction on the finite set

-in lexicographic order.
-Formula \eqref{eqn:realize pairing} implies that the left-hand side of \eqref{eqn:really big} is zero for all $k_1',\dots,k_p'$.
+in lexicographic order (i.e. first compare $k_1$, then compare $k_2$ to break ties etc).
+Condition \eqref{eqn:realize pairing} implies that the left-hand side of \eqref{eqn:really big} is zero for all $k_1',\dots,k_p'$.
 Therefore, the same is true for the right-hand side, and we obtain

-where $\flat$ stands for Laurent polynomials in $x_s,\dots,x_t,y_{s'},\dots,y_{t'}$ that arise from the power series expansion of the second line of \eqref{eqn:really big}.
+where $\flat$ stands for symmetric Laurent polynomials in $x_s,\dots,x_t,y_{s'},\dots,y_{t'}$ that arise from the power series expansion of the factors $1 - \frac {z_cq^\bullet}{u_b}$ in \eqref{eqn:really big} (multiplication by $\flat$ preserves the divisibility conditions \eqref{eqn:wheel}).
 The induction hypothesis implies that \eqref{eqn:divide particular} holds for all terms in the underlined sum in the right-hand side of \eqref{eqn:really small}; thus Claim \ref{claim:stepping stone} implies that the underlined sum is 0.
 Therefore, so is the first pairing in \eqref{eqn:really small}, and invoking Claim \ref{claim:stepping stone} again implies that

 The induction step is thus complete.